openbmc/docs/designs/multihost-phosphor-buttons.md

 and event handling.

-Currently handler events are only based on monitoring gpio events as input (power and reset).There may be cases where whe need to create button interface which monitors non gpio events and triggers button actions for example events based on dbus property changes.
+Currently handler events are only based on monitoring gpio events as input (power and reset).There may be cases where we need to create button interface which monitors non gpio events and triggers button actions for example events based on dbus property changes.

 ## Requirements
-This feature is needed to support additonal phosphor button interfaces corresponding to platform specific hardware buttons/MUX/Switches which are available in the front panel apart from existing power and reset button interfaces.
+This feature is needed to support additional phosphor button interfaces corresponding to platform specific hardware buttons/MUX/Switches which are available in the front panel apart from existing power and reset button interfaces.